iZhenius/KnowledgeNotes/README.md

 - ### `onLayout()`

   This is called after measuring the views to position them on the screen.
+Called from layout when this view should assign a size and position to each of its children.
+Derived classes with children should override this method and call layout on each of their children.

     ```java
     public class